-$$FUELBTU{Year,isc,ifuel,iflt} = FUELDMD{Year,isc,ifuel,iflt} HRATE 10^{-12}$$ (227)
+$$FUELBTUR{Year,isc,ifuel,iflt} = FUELDMDR{Year,isc,ifuel,iflt,iregn} HRATE{iregn} 10^{-12}$$ (226)

-FUELBTU = Total fleet truck fuel consumption by market class and fuel type, trillion Btu.
+FUELBTUR = Total fleet truck fuel consumption by market class, fuel type, and region trillion Btu.

 Rail Freight Component

 Rail projections represent a simplification of the freight truck approach, in that only one class of freight rail and vehicle technology is considered.
 Projections of energy use by rail are driven by projections of coal production and of ton-miles traveled for each of the industrial categories used in the trucking sector.
 Figure 15 depicts the Rail Freight Component.
 The algorithm used to estimate energy consumption of rail freight is similar to the one used for trucks and is calculated in the following steps.